darrenldl/blockyarchive/README.md

 [Documentation](https://github.com/darrenldl/blockyarchive/wiki)

-Blockyarchive/blkar (pronounced "bloc-kar") is an archiver written in Rust that allows you to protect your data from bit rot, and makes it easier to recover the data from failing storage devices.

-Blkar supports both SeqBox and EC-SeqBox.
-Both facilitates data recovery, but only EC-SeqBox provides data repair capability.
+Blockyarchive/blkar (pronounced "bloc-kar") is an archiver written in Rust that offers bit rot protection, and makes it easier to recover the data from failing storage devices. blkar supports both SeqBox and EC-SeqBox archives.
+Both format facilitate data recovery, but only EC-SeqBox provides data repair capability.

 ### What are SeqBox and EC-SeqBox?